Bismarck and Mandan, North Dakota, Winter 1804-05: South Tour

 The Corps decided to proceed on.
 Two other tribes had clustered into five villages along a sixty mile stretch of river in today’s North Dakota: two Mandan villages on the south near the confluence with the Heart River and three of the Hidatsa (hih-DAHT-suh) tribe above close to the mouth of the Knife River.
 With the temperature dropping further and ice forming on the river, it was time to hunker down among them for the winter.
 Lewis and Clark directed their men to construct Fort Mandan, which would house them on the east bank of the river for the next four months.

-Follow this guide to visit several locations associated with Lewis & Clark’s stay in North Dakota.
+Follow this guide to visit several locations associated with the Lewis & Clark Expedition’s stay in North Dakota.
 Spending two days should allow you to experience all these sites thoroughly.
 See the North Tour itinerary for other tour ideas.

 Location Image